-If you have any doubts about your ability and potential in a particular subject, consult your subject teachers or discuss the matter with your Year 9 Head of Learning, Mr Chris Pattison, Mr Gareth Roberts (Assistant Head) or any other member of the senior staff.
+If you have any doubts about your ability and potential in a particular subject, consult your subject teachers or discuss the matter with your Year 9 Head of Learning, Mrs Rebecca Williams, Mr Gareth Roberts (Assistant Head) or any other member of the senior staff.
 However, there are three important points you must remember:

 - There are limits to the number of students that can take certain subjects.
 In such cases, pupils with the best record of success in each subject will be given the first priority.
+Excellent attendance is important for practical subjects.
 Don't Assume that you will automatically follow the courses you choose now.
 A low mark in the examinations or a poor attitude to the subject now may disqualify you, especially if some groups are too large.
-For some subjects where places are limited, such as Vehicle Component Fitting or Hair & Beauty Studies, priority will be given to pupils with global grades C, D and E. Equally, some subjects will only be available to pupils with global grades of A and B. - The school retains the right to refuse certain choices and levels if these are considered to be inappropriate.
-In such cases, we will always consult with your parents. - Some subjects may need to be taken out of the options at a later stage because not enough people have chosen them and the groups would be too small.
-When this happens, you will be allocated your 'reserve' choice or be asked to choose another subject.
+For some subjects where places are limited, such as Vehicle Component Fitting or Hair & Beauty Studies, priority will be given to pupils with global grades C, D and E. Equally, some subjects will only be available to pupils with global grades of A and B. - > The school retains the right to refuse certain choices and levels if these are considered to be inappropriate.
+In such cases, we will always consult with your parents. - ➤ Some subjects may need to be taken out of the options at a later stage because not enough people have chosen them and the groups would be too small.
+When this happens, you will be allocated your 'reserve' choice or be asked to choose another subject. - ➤ It is highly likely that there will be clashes of options for a minority of pupils.
+The option blocks are constructed using computer software to help create a best fit of subjects for the vast majority of pupils.
+Unfortunately some subject combinations will not be possible as they will be in the same option block and will be taught at the same time.